annumberhocker/terraform-ibm-odf-local/README.md

 ## 3. Verify

-To verify installation on the Openshift cluster you need `oc`, then execute:
+To verify installation on the Openshift cluster you need `kubectl`, then execute:

 After the service shows as active in the IBM Cloud resource view, verify the deployment:

-    ibmcloud oc cluster addon ls -c <cluster_name>
+    ibmcloud ks cluster addon ls -c <cluster_name>

 This should display something like the following: